 Things to Do Around Bend, Oregon: Celebrate the Season the Bend Way

 During the fall season, the same lush trails of summer become ideal for fall foliage hike.
 They provide plenty of opportunities for beautiful landscape photography sessions too!
 Start with the popular Tumalo Falls hike or the Paulina Plunge, where you’ll find spectacular waterfalls after hiking through beautiful alpine forests and high mountain prairies, or hike through Newberry National Monument and completely different scenery as you explore dormant cinder cones and lava flows of an ancient volcano.
 Cooler weather offers the perfect time to visit Newberry since this amazing geological wonderland is mostly without shady trees.
+If you’re planning on bringing your pet along for some of the hikes, don’t worry, we’ve got you covered with these pet friendly Bend, OR vacation rentals.

 How about a picnic under all those colorful leaves?
 Drake Park, Shevlin Park, Pioneer Park, and Smith Rock are all great spots for picnicking while enjoying the brisk fall weather and the gorgeous fall foliage, without breaking a sweat.
 Of course, if you’re looking to get in a little more exercise, hit the Deschutes River Trail for a nice jog along the river amid some of the prettiest scenery around.